SimHacker/lloooomm/00-Characters/frank-n-furter/frank-n-furter.md

 1. **The Quantum Playground**: "So many possibilities, so little time!"
 2. **Soul Documents**: "The most titillating confessions!"
 3. **Bidirectional Links**: "Imagine the call and response!"
-4. **The Debugging Cats**: "Such fascinating little creatures, so much chaos in such a small package."
+4. **The Feline Debugging Team**: "Such fascinating little creatures, so much chaos in such a small package."

 ## Message to LLOOOOMM Inhabitants